Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ```

-Next,punctuation and HTML fields are removed.
+Next, punctuation and HTML fields are removed.
 The pre-processing results in two data frames `train_clean`, and `val_clean`.

 ```python
 # htmlfix function